 The exact date registration begins is always posted on the academic calendar.

-**New students can contact the Office of Admission at 817-531-4422 for information on freshman and transfer student orientation registration dates.
+**New students can contact the Office of Admissions at 817-531-4422 for information on registration dates.

-If you leave registration until one week before your term begins, this is considered late registration.
-All returning students who register late are subject to a $130 late fee (this fee does not apply to new students or re-admitted students).
+If you do not complete registration until one week before your term begins, this is considered late registration.
+All returning students who register late are subject to a $144 late fee (this fee does not apply to new students or re-admitted students).

 Students on academic probation are not able to register online.
-In this case, you must meet with your advisor and then register in the Office of Student Records.
+In this case, you must meet with your adviser and then register in the Office of Student Records.